tendryAxel/prog-5-d5/README.md

-# Get Started
-Coffee Machine Management – By Axel
+# Coffee Machine Management
+*By Axel*

 ## Use Cases
-- Manage coffee
+- Manage and sell coffee through the machine

 ## Actions
-- Store coffee
+- Add coffee to storage
-- Supply coffee
+- Refill coffee in the machine
-- Supply water
+- Refill water in the machine
+- Sell coffee

-## Errors
+## Possible Errors
 - Coffee not found
-- Jirama power issues
+- Power outage (Jirama)
-- Water not found
+- Water not available
 - Insufficient funds